HackCU/pages/_pages/guide/mentor.md

 description: Guide to mentor during HackCU Episode IV
 ---

 First of all, in the name of the HackCU team, we’d like to thank you all for wanting to be a mentor.
 This event would not be complete without you.
-As a mentor, you will be **helping students work on projects, learn all about a new technology, or come up with creative ideas**.
+As a mentor, you will be **helping students work on projects, learn all about a new technology, and come up with creative ideas**.
 Participants will then have 24 hours to work on any project they choose.
 HackCU gives participants the resources, space, and time to create something amazing.

 ## Who is a mentor?

-Mentors are experienced people who want to share their knowledge with new hackers and help them get through different roadblocks.
+Mentors are experienced volunteers who want to share their knowledge with new hackers and help them get through different roadblocks.
 They help new hackers make their dreams a reality by helping them during the event.
 However, mentors do **not** participate at the hackathon like hackers do and therefore, they can’t submit any project.